JarTenh/excel_invoices/README.md

-# excel_invoices
+# What is this project?
-Trasform excel invoices to pdf
+This app trasforms creates pdf invoices of excel files.